pfdominey/DatathonRobotonomie/work.md

 A. Semantic similairity
 1.  collect photgraphs and 50-100 word texts describing the texts
+2.    (show the photo, user speaks, system transforms speech to text)
-2.  perform semantic similarity analysis on texts
+3.  perform semantic similarity analysis on texts
+4.  perform semantic similarity analysis on images (for the moment we are not sure if this is possible)
-3.  create semantic_similarity_matrix
+5.  create semantic_similarity_matrix
-4.  find trajectory in matrix to visit different similar photo pairs
+6.  find trajectory in matrix to visit different similar photo pairs
-5.  present sequence in a coheret interaction scenario
+7.  present sequence in a coheret interaction scenario
-6.  use french language
+8.  use french language
-7.  use Beam robot to present the interaction
+9.  use Beam robot to present the interaction

 Detection and interaction with person